marcobn/musicntwrk/README.md

 ## pcsPy

- A python library for pitch class set classification and manipulation, and the generation of networks in generalized musical spaces
+ A python library for pitch class set and rhythmic sequences classification and manipulation, and the generation of networks in generalized musical spaces

  Copyright (C) 2018 Marco Buongiorno Nardelli